genomaths/genomaths.github.io/Methylation_analysis_with_Methyl-IT.md

 ## Potential DMPs detected with Weibull 2-parameters model
-Potential DMPs can be estimated using the critical values derived from the fitted Weibull 2-parameters models, which are obtained after the non-linear fit of the theoretical model on the genome-wide $HD$ values for each individual sample using Methyl-IT function *nonlinearFitDist* [@Sanchez2016].
+Potential DMPs can be estimated using the critical values derived from the fitted Weibull 2-parameters models, which are obtained after the non-linear fit of the theoretical model on the genome-wide $H$ values for each individual sample using Methyl-IT function *nonlinearFitDist* [@Sanchez2016].
 As before, only cytosine sites with critical values $TV_d>0.926$ are considered DMPs.
-Notice that, it is always possible to use any other values of $HD$ and $TV_d$ as critical values, but whatever could be the value it will affect the final accuracy of the classification performance of DMPs into two groups, DMPs from control and DNPs from treatment (see below).
+Notice that, it is always possible to use any other values of $H$ and $TV_d$ as critical values, but whatever could be the value it will affect the final accuracy of the classification performance of DMPs into two groups, DMPs from control and DNPs from treatment (see below).
 So, it is important to do an good choices of the